 - 1. Fleets in patrol hexes at sea remain in place until their side's next movement phase unless defeated or eliminated in combat.
 While at sea, they can battle with enemy fleets, intercept sea routes, and intercept enemy invasions in the same or adjacent hexes. - 2.
 A fleet at sea may intercept enemy supply routes, enemy movement (both ship and army) passing through its own or adjacent hexes by rolling on the Fleet Intercept Table.
 With no die roll modifications, it will always be able to intercept its own and adjacent hexes.
 It cannot stop enemy ship strength points from entering its hex to do battle. - 3.
 A fleet in port is able to intercept amphibious invasions in the same way as before.
 It may also intercept enemy naval movement.
 In both cases, it must follow the range restrictions listed in the Fleet Intercept Table and roll for a successful intercept.
 Because there can be more than one fleet of the same side able to intercept, each must do so separately.
 A fleet's interception battle never interferes with those of other fleets on the same mission.
 The manner of resolving naval fire against amphibious invasions remains unchanged.
 Once a fleet completes all of its naval fire, it must return to port if it intercepted from a port or return to its patrol hex. - 4.
 Invading armies can now be accompanied by support fleets which must first be all defeated in battle before the armies, themselves, may be attacked at sea.
 Any or all fleets in a port may support the amphibious invasion originating from there.
 They may do so even if they have just moved into port during the movement phase.
 Support fleets do not have to be physically moved.
 Just the announcement of support is enough to assure their accompaniment along the entire route.
-Those support fleets that survive the trip may provide naval support fire into the target hex.

-5. Shipping routes and supply routes, including lend-lease routes, can now be accompanied by escorting fleets.
+Those support fleets that survive the trip may provide naval support fire into the target hex. - 5.
+Shipping routes and supply routes, including lend-lease routes, can now be accompanied by escorting fleets.
 Attacks against shipping and supply routes are carried out as described in U-boat Attack and Anti-Submarine Warfare, except that surface units fire normally on the Firepower Table and all surface units may participate.
 Any or all fleets in a port may support all supply routes originating from there.
 They may do so even if they have just moved into port during the movement phase.
 Escorting fleets do not have to be physically moved.
 Just the announcement of support is enough to assure their accompaniment along the entire route.
-Fleets designated to escort individual shipping or supply routes or support amphibious invasions may not perform any other naval missions during that player turn.
-A fleet may escort only a single supply route, though that route may be used for supply routes, lend-lease routes, and the movement of strength points.
+Fleets designated to escort shipping or supply routes or support amphibious invasions may not perform any other naval missions during that player turn.